Unrelenting2/torn-organised-crimes/README.md

 Features:
 ---------
 * Crimes that are both Ready where all members are okay will have an Initate button added next to 'Ready'.
 (Requires OC faction permission.)
-* Crimes that are Ready but with one or members not okay will re-color the word 'Ready' red.
+* Crimes that are Ready but with one or more members not okay will re-color the word 'Ready' red.
 (Requires faction membership only.)